palinqa/palinqa/events/2017_october.md

 ## Introduction to Cynefin

 This workshop is not only for testers: a lot of professionals working in Agile (and not only) can benefit from it.
 It does not require to have a laptop with you.
-The event will be hosted by Secret Sauce Partners.

 Cynefin has been in the center of attention in a tech world recently.
 You may have heard fragments about it: sense making, complexity theory, thinking patterns, etc. However, what is it actually about?